Skip to main content

 info

-/// Holds the last result or null if no result exists yet.
+/// Holds the last result, or null if there's no result yet.

 String? _resultMessage;

-/// Holds the last error message that we've received from the server or null if no
+/// Holds the last error message, or null if there's no error yet.

 String? _errorMessage;